chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 | `password`    | Password to use when logging into the database (after setup is complete, the password will be encrypted and stored in secured format). |
 | `maxPoolSize` | Database connection pool size; suggested value is 20. |

+#### Further settings in `repository.conf`

+Set `xl.repository.jackrabbit.artifacts.location` to a shared filesystem (such as NFS) location that all nodes can access.
+This is required for storage of binary data (artifacts).

+Set property `xl.repository.cluster.nodeId` to a unique value on each node.
+The value of `xl.repository.cluster.nodeID` is used to distinguish entries in the DB for each running `jackrabbit` instance.

 #### Sample database configuration

-The `jackrabbit.artifacts.location` property defines the location required for storage of binary data (artifacts).
-You must set the `cluster.nodeId` to a unique value.
-The `cluster.nodeID` is used to identify the entries in the DB for each running `jackrabbit` instance.

 This is an example of the `xl.repository` configuration for a stand-alone database: